 Zebra grass (Miscanthus sinensis ‘Zebrinus’) is native to Japan and one of the Miscanthus maiden grass cultivars, all of which are used as ornamental grasses.
-Zebra grass plants die back in winter but are perennial and re-sprout in spring.
+Zebra grass plants die back in winter, but are perennial and re-sprout in spring.
 The grasses provide four seasons of interest with young spring variegated striped foliage, summer copper colored inflorescence, fall golden leaves and winter texture and form.
-Zebra ornamental grass can get up to 6 feet high and produces a spectacular screen or specimen plant.
+Zebra ornamental grass can get up to 6 feet (2 m.) high, and produces a spectacular screen or specimen plant.

 Characteristics of Zebra Grass Plants